surinderpalsingh/survey/README.md

 # Installation
 Run ``npm install`` in the root folder and then run  ``bower install``.
 # Features
 This reads list of survey and render survey in the navigation bar.
 Furthermore, user can see the list of survey theme and questions of a theme.
-The average rating for each question is calculated based on responses from respondents
+The average rating for each question is calculated based on responses from respondents.

+# Config
+Base url is defined in ``app.config.js`` which is currently pointing to localhost.
+Change this url to server if needed